 - Members States of UNESCO's European and North America region.

-The LRC will become legally binding under international law on August 1, 2018.
-In parallel, Canada continues to participate in consultations on the continued development of the global convention with UNESCO Member States.
+The LRC became legally binding under international law on August 1, 2018.
+In parallel, Canada continues to participate in consultations on the continued development of the Global Convention on the Recognition of Higher Education Qualifications with UNESCO Member States.

 The purpose of the LRC is to facilitate the mobility of individuals through the recognition of academic credentials issued in and outside Canada, and to improve access by other countries and individuals to information about the education systems in Canada.
 The LRC specifies concretely and in greater detail the responsibilities of ratifying states with respect to the principles and mechanisms for the recognition of academic credentials and the collection and dissemination of information on education systems.